terbo/sigmon/README.md

 which will print probes in csv format.

 Edit the sigmon.cfg and choose your options.
-Running sigmon.py will begin listening for probes. airmon-ng must be run prior to create the monitor interface from the wireless interface. <br>
+Running sigmon.py will begin listening for probes. airmon-ng must be run <b>prior</b> to create the monitor interface from the wireless interface. <br>

 In-program help is available by striking the 'h' key.